 Let’s first address the million dollar question: Is CBD gonna get my dog stoned?

 You’d be surprised to learn that hemp-derived CBD, also known as Cannabidiol, comes from the Cannabis Sativa family.
 But don’t let its origin scare you.
 The truth is, hemp only contains a teeny-tiny amount of THC, the compound known for getting you high.
 So it’s not enough to be toxic for your pet, or to cause them to float to the moon.
-In fact, scientists have found that higher amounts of CBD actually prevent the “high” of THC.
-Pretty cool, right?
+On top of not creating any intoxicating effect, it’s been shown that having those small amounts of THC actually help enhance the effects of CBD, like:

 - Supporting healthy inflammatory responses